 Internship & Job Fairs

-The KU CDC hosts three annual fairs for organizations to recruit students and alumni.
-Events include an Internship & Job Fair each semester and the Job Fair for Educators in the Spring.
+The KU CDC hosts four annual fairs for organizations to recruit students and alumni.
+Events include an Internship & Job Fair & a Job Fair for Educators each semester.
 Registration is through Handshake.
 For more information, contact us at email@example.com.

 Information Sessions & Tables